Autoencoder Watchdog Outlier Detection for Classifiers: Introduction

 \section{Introduction}

-Akin to principle component analysis \cite{Oja}, autoencoders can implicitly learn by estimation of a lower dimensional manifold on which training data lives \cite{Thompson,Thompson2}.
+Akin to principle component analysis \cite{Oja}, autoencoders can implicitly learn by the estimation of a lower dimensional manifold on which training data lives \cite{Thompson,Thompson2}.
 The feature space dimension is determined by the cardinality of the autoencoder's input and output.
 The dimension of the manifold is dictated by the size of the bottleneck layer (or waist) of the autoencoder.
 Representative test data presented to a properly trained autoencoder will generate an output similar to the input.

-More generally, the root mean square error (RSME) between the autoencoder input and output can be viewed as rough distance measure between the autoencoder input and the training data manifold in the feature space.
+More generally, the root mean square error (RSME) between the autoencoder input and output can be viewed as the rough distance measurement between the autoencoder input and the training data manifold in the feature space.
 For this reason, autoencoders can be used in novelty detection \cite{Guttormsson,Streifel,Thompson}.

 One could train a neural network on three outputs: kittens, puppies and all other images that are not kittens or puppies.
-One challenge to this approach is that the set of images that do not contain kittens and puppies is prohibitively large.
+One challenge to this approach is that the set of images that do not contain kittens or puppies is prohibitively large.
 Work done by Abbasi and DeVries \cite{Abbasi, DeVries} suggest strategies to work around the need for these large datasets.

-Use of an autoencoder watchdog is a more reasonable solution \cite{Streifel} acting as a novelty (or anomaly) detector protecting the classifier neural network from fraudulent inputs.
+Use of an autoencoder watchdog is a more reasonable solution \cite{Streifel}, acting as a novelty (or anomaly) detector which protects the classifier neural network from fraudulent inputs.
 The autoencoder generates the manifold of data points that represent kittens and puppies.
 Any image lying far from the manifold is not a kitten or a puppy.

 A data point that lies close to the manifold need not be a kitten or a puppy.
 Another image may coincidently lie on the manifold.
 In anomaly detection, a flag raised by the autoencoder is therefore sufficient for detecting anomalies but is not necessary for detecting outliers.